BSE: 520155 | NSE: ABGHEAVY | ISIN: INE580C01019

 8. Dakshin Bharat Gateway Terminal Private Limited

-The details of operation of your subsidiaries is briefly described below:
+The description of operation of your subsidiaries is briefly described below:

 ABG Kolkata Terminal Private Limited operates at berths 4 and 8 of Netaji SubhashDock (NSD) system of Kolkata Port Trust and is engaged in handling containers at theseberths.

-Your Company has not accepted any Fixed Deposits within the meaning of sections 58A& 58AA of the Companies Act, 1956 from the public during the year ended March 31,2013.
+Your Company has not accepted any Fixed Deposits within the meaning of sections 58A& 58AA of the Companies Act, 1956 from the public during the year ended on March 31,2014.

 Particulars of Employees